-have been taught in school), that the main economic problems in Africa have been caused by Colonialists.
+Having said this, I must also admit some personal reservations.
+Based on my conversations with Ugandans and my experiences in the market place-paying muzungu (white person) prices while Africans are charged market prices-have made me wonder whether the abuses of the Colonial era have caused a deep-seated entitlement mentality among Africans.
+Some believe, I think, (and possibly have been taught in school), that the main economic problems in Africa131 have been caused by Colonialists.
 It is, therefore, "pay-back time" from the West which has caused Africa's problems in the first place.
 Some of these accusations are true, and almost anyone would admit that the colonial past was fraught with mistakes-any foreign policy is.
 However, I believe the burden of proof falls upon those who wish to shift most of the blame upon the west.
 I would invite any discussion on this issue, and I will strive to be as objective as possible as a mazungu who has lived 52 of his 61 years in the US.